feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 members of the Dutch socialist party, who had arrived in Java in 1914 and settled in Semarang.
 The ISDV was later transformed into the Perserikatan Komunis Hindia (Indies Communist Association), which in 1918 was named the PKI or Indonesian Communist Party.

 Therefore, did these 700 represent the 360,000 Chinese residents in Java?
-It seems certain that the 700 spoke only for their own interests, those of the approximately 27 Chinese associations from East Java “(mostly from Surabaya), five from Central Java (Semarang); while West Java (Bandung, Batavia and Indramayu) were represented by only one organization.125 But what was the position of about the silent majority, especially as the non-China oriented peranakan political parties, the Chung Hwa Hui and the Partai Tionghoa Indonesia, were founded later? | can only assume that political opinion at the Semarang meeting was
+It seems certain that the 700 spoke only for their own interests, those of the approximately 27 Chinese associations from East Java “(mostly from Surabaya), five from Central Java (Semarang); while West Java (Bandung, Batavia and Indramayu) were represented by only one organization.125 But what was the position of about the silent majority, especially as the non-China oriented peranakan political parties, the Chung Hwa Hui and the Partai Tionghoa Indonesia, were founded later?
+I can only assume that political opinion at the Semarang meeting was

 123 Ibid, p.
-210. 124 | Suryadinata, Peranakan Chinese Politics in Java, p.
+210. 124 I Suryadinata, Peranakan Chinese Politics in Java, p.
 21.

 125 Liem Thian Joe, Riwajat Orang Orang Tjina di Semarang(1930.
 Semarang: n.p.), p.
 235. dominated by China-oriented and socialist Chinese groups.
 In other words, the Semarang meeting did not represent the feelings of the peranakan majority.

 It is very likely that the Semarang meeting was a war of words between those who favoured Chinese participation in the Volksraad (represented by HHKan from Batavia) and those who opposed (represented by The Kian Sing from Surabaya).
 HHKan argued that it was futile to attempt to discuss or launch plans for the improvement of education, taxation, legal status, without joining the People's Council, as the only place to put forward Chinese demands was in that body.
 He emphasized that in order to gain political and social emancipation, the Chinese had no other way, 'verzet of medewerking',126 either opposition or cooperation.
-The majority opinion of the meeting, on the other hand, was that the Volksraad was a fake, or 'palsoe',127 and saw no benefit to the Chinese in this institution. |
+The majority opinion of the meeting, on the other hand, was that the Volksraad was a fake, or 'palsoe',127 and saw no benefit to the Chinese in this institution.
+I

 The Kian Sing, whom the Dutch suspected of having close contact with Sneevliet and Baars, condemned as capitalists those who willingly agreed to be members of the Volksraad.128 He argued that the Bandung meeting of October 1917, initiated by Chinese officers and Chinese members of government-created local councils, did not truly represent the Chinese community.
 Indeed he suspected that those Chinese candidates for the People's Council were simply “seeking their own advantage.-HHKan continued to insist that the Chinese should join the People's Council, otherwise they would be more and more deprived.